dhrushilbadani/music-identification-ML/Notes.md

 # Notes

-Here are some papers worth referring to:
+Here are some notes I've compiled while reading the existing literature in our field of music identification:

   - [Unsupervised Learning of Video Representations using LSTMs:](https://arxiv.org/pdf/1502.04681v3.pdf)
     - "We use multilayer Long Short Term Memory